ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 obtain an inclusion proof to an STH in order to verify the promise made by the SCT.

-An HTTPS client may also receive SCT bundled with an inclusion proof to a historical STH via an unspecified future mechanism.
+An HTTPS client may also receive SCTs bundled with an inclusion proof to a historical STH via an unspecified future mechanism.
 Because this historical STH is considered personally identifiable information per above, the client must obtain a consistency proof to a more recent